DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/workspace/quota.md

 2. Add shared resources

-    Make the user/group in the workspace have the permission to use the cluster resources, and can use the resource quota to go to [Create a namespace (Namespace) in the application workbench](#_2).
+    Make the user/group in the workspace have the permission to use the cluster resources, and can use the resource quota to go to [Create a namespace (Namespace) in the App Workbench](#_2).